What do leopard geckos Eat?

 How often do you feed your leopard geckos

-- Healthy adult leopard geckos should be feed every second day, you should feed them as much food as they can eat within a 15 minute time period.
+- Healthy adult leopard geckos should be fed every second day, you should feed them as much food as they can eat within a 15-minute time period.

 - Sick or recovering geckos should be fed once every day until they regain full strength